Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==
+= 1.3.1 =
+* Fix: auto updates causing critical error because a required function is only loaded for logged in users

 = 1.3.0 =
 * Improvement: React dashboard & settings page.
 This helps us speed up development and improve the user experience.
 * Improvement: Settings for blocking IP addresses & user roles from tracking.
 Props @lowym